 The crisis continues to be open 24/7 and available to victims of domestic violence and sexual assault.

 Our 24-hour Crisis Line is a hotline where victims of domestic violence and sexual assault in Rogers and Mayes Counties can find immediate help.
 Call our crisis line at:

 Counseling services will be via phone or the VSEE app.
+Counselors will begin seeing clients in the office on June 15.
 Call 918-341-1424 for new intakes by phone.

 We have three licensed therapists available to help victims of domestic abuse and sexual assault in an individual or group setting.
 Some of our group counseling sessions include:

 - Choices – For women who have experienced domestic violence

 - Children’s Services – Individual or family counseling for children up to age 18 who have experienced verbal, physical, mental, or emotional violence

 - Special Sessions – Safety planning, parenting, bullying, teen dating, and financial empowerment

 How does counseling help?

 - Identify negative thought patterns that contribute to feelings of worthlessness, and to develop a more positive outlook.